jverzani/CalculusWithJulia.jl/markdown/differentiable_vector_calculus/scalar_functions.md

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["The red one", "The green one", "The
+CalculusWithJulia.WeaveSupport.Radioq(["The red one", "The blue one", "The
- blue one"], 3, "", nothing, [1, 2, 3], ["The red one", "The green one", "T
+green one"], 2, "", nothing, [1, 2, 3], ["The red one", "The blue one", "Th
-he blue one"], "", false)
+e green one"], "", false)
 ````